johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

 If you find any of these topics completely foreign or need a refresher, please refer to the OSTEP articles linked in the *Additional Reading & Sources* section located at the end.
 ## Introduction
-In this article, you will learn how to implement a basic shell that can be compiled and executed on Unix-based operating systems (e.g. macOS and Linux OS family).
+In this article, you will learn how to implement a basic shell that can be compiled and executed on Unix-based operating systems (e.g. macOS and Linux distributions).
 The shell will allow a user to run programs in the following fashion from the root directory (1-3), working directory (4), and absolute path (5):
 1. `/bin/ls -al`
 2. `/bin/ps aux`
 3. `/bin/echo "Hello, World!"`